data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 - AI should be a helper, and **humans should ALWAYS be the one with the intelligence**.
 Society tends to make it the other way round, and it disturbs me.
 - People in the workforce are **making too much**.
 When I randomly scroll on linkedin, there is always this person who pretends to know everything about AI. **They solve ALL problems with AI, even the trivial ones**.
 They master the AI (while it doesn't always need supeversion...).

-To sum up, I'm really tired of this online **famechasing**, just by using trendy keywords.
+To sum up, I'm really tired of this overwhelming online hype.
+Yes, AI helps.
+Yes, AI is time-saving.
+Yes, AI is really cool.
+But please, if you read until this line : **don't use AI for every single problem that you face**. **Your brain also has intelligence**.